gbgplc/loqate-verify-helmcharts/README.md

 kubectl logs <NAME>
 ```

-If you still can't find or resolve the error, please contact your account representative to arrange a further discussion.
+If you still can't find or resolve the error, please contact support@loqate.com to arrange a further discussion.

 Once you've successfully tested your quick start install, you can move onto the next section to further tailor your installation.